Or using Poetry

 print(response.documents)

+As you can see, the search method takes a query string, and a sources parameter that lists the sources you want to query.
+In this example, we used vault as a source, which contains all documents added manually with the /memories/add endpoint.
 Each data source comes with different options when querying data.
-In this example, we used the collections source, so in the options field we will find a key with the name of the source (collections) which contains all the options.
+In this example, we used the vault source, so in the options field we will find a key with the name of the source (vault) which contains all the options.
 In this case, we only have one option, which is the collection parameter.
-Note that if we didn’t set this parameter, all collections would be searched.
+Note that if we didn’t set this parameter, the entire vault will be searched.

 Asking questions about your data

-By default, the query will return the most relevant documents (or parts of documents) that match the query.
+By default, the search will return the most relevant documents (or parts of documents) that match the query.
 Documents contain both structured data that you can use ie. in your UI to show results, and an LLM-summary that you can use for retrieval-augmented generation.
+Of course, you can also use Hyperspell to answer questions about your document directly.
+To do so, simply include the answer parameter in your query:

-response = client.query.search(
+response = client.memories.search(

 query="which attacks does the jabberwock have?",